arashmousavi-AI/INFO-B211/Assignment5/README.md

 In addition, feature importance values from the Decision Tree model are displayed to show which dataset features have the strongest influence on predictions.

+## Model Comparison and Results
+Three machine learning classification models were tested: Logistic Regression, K-Nearest Neighbors, and Decision Tree.
+For each model, different parameter values were tested to determine the best performing configuration.
+Performance was evaluated using accuracy, precision, recall, and F1 score.
+The best overall model was Logistic Regression with parameters max_iter = 2000 and C = 0.1.
+This model achieved an accuracy of 0.9649 and the highest F1 score of 0.9722.
+Although KNN and Decision Tree also performed well, Logistic Regression provided the best balance between precision and recall.
+Feature importance analysis from the Decision Tree model showed that mean concave points and worst texture were among the most important features for predicting whether a tumor is malignant or benign.

 ## Type of Execution
 The program involves the following types of execution: